MLA Librarians without Borders®/ Elsevier Foundation/ Research4Life Grants

 This grant is an expansion of the Elsevier Foundation funded Librarians without Borders®/E-library Training Initiative that has conducted HINARI/R4L training activities and developed/updated training material since January 2007.
 The MLA objective is to develop a community of librarians and information professionals that will continue to support HINARI/R4L training and related development of instructional material.

 - Find more information on MLA's global initiative at the Librarians without Borders® web page and blog.

 - The MLA Research Mentoring Program offers research assistance and advice to MLA members.

 - Discounted MLA Membership fees are offered to international health information practitioners from HINARI-eligible Group A or Group B countries.

 Examples of possible proposals include:

-- Trainer will need to demonstrate institutional support and a commitment to continue to work with key contact(s) in the workshop’s institution or country– as a facilitator for further activities.
+- The trainer will need to demonstrate institutional support and a commitment to continue to work in the workshop’s institution or country– as a facilitator for further activities.

-- Create a new training module, distance learning course or training video or develop other distance learning formats.
+- Create a new training module, distance learning course or training video or develop other virtual/distance learning formats.